swiety85/angular2gridster/README.md

 ## Compilation problems

 If somebody will have compilation problems please add an issue (if not yet created).
 I will try to fix it as soon as possible.
-Angular compiler has still some issues opened and it is changing frequently.
+The angular compiler has still some issues open and it is changing frequently.

-As a temporary solution copy files from `/projects/angular2gridster/src/lib` folder to dedicated folder in your project.
+As a temporary solution copy files from the`/``projects/`angular2gridster/src/lib` folder to dedicated folder in your project.

 ## Issues